hellybrine/honeygotchi/README.md

 ---

-**Honeygotchi**: a weird little digital pet that lives in your terminal and fights hackers for fun.
+**Honeygotchi**: a little digital pet that lives in your terminal and fights hackers for fun.